itstheguy4873/Astra-Test/README.md

 # Building

 You can build Astra with [PyInstaller.](https://pyinstaller.org/en/stable/)\
-I haven't tested cx-Freeze, and don't plan to.
+I haven't tested anything else yet, so feel free to try.

 # Credits